obdwinston/house-marketplace/README.md

-View or share house listings for sale or rent.
+Marketplace to view or share house listings for sale or rent.
 Built with Firebase for back-end data storage and management.

 [Live Site](https://house-marketplace-amber-alpha.vercel.app/)